-Do you want to further explore Shek Tong Tsui?
+Are you ready to explore Shek Tong Tsui?

-If you can’t wait until November 30, click here to get your neighbourhood map of Shek Tong Tsui for free, and here to download our free app for easier navigation.
-The App&Map will guide you to hidden gems, popular local hotspots, and surprising sites in the neighbourhood — all hand-picked by locals — so that you can shop locally and travel responsibly.
+Click here to get your neighbourhood map of Shek Tong Tsui for free, and here to download our free app for even easier navigation.
+The App&Map will guide you to hidden gems, popular local hotspots, and surprising sites in the neighbourhood — all hand-picked by locals.

 Our guides are created by locals, designed by locals and powered by locals… with a little help from iDiscover.
 Hear their stories, share their passion and learn what they love! iDiscover’s Shek Tong Tsui Neighbourhood Map is curated by Caritas MCSK Community Centre, illustrated by local artist Missquai, and powered by Hotel Jen.